-I have been doing excessive research on the best toys for children.
-What would keep them entertained and help them grow (other than "mom"!)?
+I've been doing a lot of research on the best toys for children.
+What would keep them entertained and help them grow (other than me!)?

-In best seller “How to Parent" Fitzhugh Dodson describes what toys correspond to what age and reveals that if he had to chose only ONE TOY he would go for this indoor climbing frame and a sliding board called “The Pikler Triangle”.
+In best selling book “How to Parent", Fitzhugh Dodson describes what toys are best for each age and he reveals that if he could chose only ONE TOY, he would go for this indoor climbing frame and a sliding board called “The Pikler Triangle”.

 Emmi Pikler was a Hungarian Doctor.
-She is not as famous as Maria Montessori but her work has a lot of similitude.
-Her approach is based on a respectful and kind relationship between an adult and infant.
-Her method empathizes tender care moments, naturally paced motor development, free movement and uninterrupted play.
+She is not as famous as Maria Montessori but her work is very similar.
+Her approach is based on a respectful relationship between the adult and infant.
+Her method emphasizes love, naturally paced motor development, free movement and uninterrupted play.

-Pikler and Emma Gerber, who invented the climbing triangle, were convinced that the child learns better at his own pace exploring his world.
+Pikler and Emma Gerber, who invented the climbing triangle, were convinced that the child learns better at their own pace exploring his world.

-The Pikler Triangle would allow them to explore their body, learn their own boundaries and respond to their climbing needs.
-It helps develop gross motor skills, physical strength and agility, encouraging free movement and free play.
+The Pikler Triangle allows children to explore their body, learn their own boundaries, and it responds to their climbing needs.
+It also helps develop gross motor skills, physical strength and agility, encouraging free movement and free play.

-Babies, as young as 6 months, can pull to stand using the rungs.
+Babies as young as 6 months can pull to stand using the rungs.
 Children, as old as 5 or 6, can climb to the topmost point, continuing to learn new skills and develop their proprioceptive control in a creative way.
-The Pikler Triangle, most importantly, fosters a sense of imagination.
+The Pikler Triangle, most importantly, also fosters a sense of imagination.

-My 3 and 5 year old’s just loved it!
-We’ve had hours of fun and it really responds to their need of ninja-ing even when it is pouring rain. - Want one?
+My 3 and 5 year old’s just love it!
+We’ve had hours of fun and it really responds to their need of ninja-ing when it is pouring rain. - Want one?
 FIND IT HERE! -